01 · One inbox

 01 · Every account, one client

-Every account you connect lives inside the same client, with the same shortcuts, composer, and command palette.
-Each message carries a quiet chip naming the life it belongs to.
+Every account lives in the same client, behind the same shortcuts, composer, and command palette.
+Each message wears a quiet chip naming the address it arrived at.
 The single combined list lands later this year; the keyboard is one already.

-A letter rarely lives alone.
-Epistles reads each provider's calendars and address books alongside the mail, CalDAV and CardDAV, JMAP, Google, Microsoft, so the meeting attached to a thread, the face attached to a name, and the message itself sit one keystroke apart.
+Epistles reads each provider's calendars and address books beside the mail.
+The meeting attached to a thread, the face attached to a name, and the message itself sit one keystroke apart.

-Every message lives on your device, in a local SQLite store, protected at rest by your operating system's disk encryption (FileVault, BitLocker, Data Protection, FBE).
-Search runs against the cache.
-Milliseconds, no round trip, no signal required.
-The cloud relay only touches what needs a wire, and never a word of the letters themselves.
+Every message lives in a local SQLite store, protected at rest by FileVault, BitLocker, Data Protection, FBE.
+Search runs against the cache: milliseconds, no round trip, no signal required.
+The relay only touches what needs a wire, and never a word of the letters themselves.

 OS disk encryption · AES-256-GCM Cloud Vault · zero-knowledge